-Another important part of setting up your store that deserves special mention is your product pages.
-Online shoppers only have product photos and pages by which to judge the quality and details of your products, so make sure that they are of good quality – even when you’re dropshipping.
+Pro Tip: Another important part of setting up your store that deserves special mention is your product pages.
+Online shoppers only have product photos and pages by which to judge the quality and details of your products, so make sure that product photos and pages are of good quality – even when you’re dropshipping.
 Visit our How to Create Perfect Product Pages for Conversions post for more tips!

 Step 6: Launching Your Online Clothing Store

-Once your products are in place, your business plan is set up, your fulfillment is organized and your site is done, it’s time to launch your online clothing store.
-Here are some launch tips to help you get started:
+Once your products are in place, business plan is set up, fulfillment is organized and site is done, it’s time to launch your online clothing store.
+Here are some launch tips to help you get started.

 1. Define Your Launch Strategy

 Are you going to run a promotion?
 Do a Facebook Live video?
 Use an existing email database to push teaser mailers?
 Whatever strategy you decide on, have it in place to roll out step by step as you launch.
 This should include tasks such as proofreading and testing your whole store’s functionality before launching.